-If you feel disappointed or frustrated and haven’t processed that feeling, then layering gratitude on top of it will feel like you’re pretending… and that won’t be effective.
+If you feel disappointed or frustrated and haven’t processed that feeling, then layering gratitude on top of it will feel like you’re pretending… and that won’t be as effective.

 If you catch yourself saying, “I should be grateful” – that’s a good queue that you have some feelings to work through before you can reach for gratitude.

 Gratitude Unlocks Joy

 Life comes with good times and bad.
 Choosing thoughts of gratitude can help you build a solid foundation of joy that will help you better appreciate life’s good times, and move through the not so good times.

 Gratitude has the power to change the state of your mind.
 Empower yourself with gratitude.